Basis-Finding Algorithm for Decoding Fountain Codes for DNA-Based Data Storage: Implementation of Basis-Finding Algorithm

 \section{Implementation of Basis-Finding Algorithm}

-In this section, we develop two ways to implement the BFA given by Algorithm \ref{algo: BFA}.
-The first way is named straightforward implementation which is based on the conventional GE.
-The second way is referred to as the efficient implementation which employs triangulation, the key idea of inactivation decoding \cite{odlyzko1984discrete, lamacchia1991solving, he2020disjoint, lazaro2017fountain, 3GPP06, shokrollahi2005systems, shokrollahi2011raptor}, to reduce the complexity of the straightforward implementation.
+While Algorithm \ref{algo: BFA} provides a general outline for the BFA, we develop three ways to implement the BFA in detail in this section.
+The first way is called straightforward implementation, as it is based on the conventional Gaussian elimination.
+The other two ways employ a pre-processing step to rearrange the received symbols before applying the straightforward implementation.
+More specifically, motivated by Observation 1, the second way, referred to as the sorted-weight implementation, first sorts the received symbols in descending order according to their weights and then applies the straightforward implementation.
+The third way, named as the triangulation-based implementation, employs triangulation (the key idea of inactivation decoding \cite{odlyzko1984discrete, lamacchia1991solving, he2020disjoint, lazaro2017fountain, 3GPP06, shokrollahi2005systems, shokrollahi2011raptor}) to reduce the complexity of the straightforward implementation.
+It also involves a weight optimization in the triangulation process due to Observation 1.